radiant-rstats/radiant.basics/inst/app/tools/help/compare_props.md

 ![summary additional](figures_basics/compare_props_summary_additional.png)

 * `chisq.value` is the chi-squared statistic associated with `diff` that we can compare to a chi-squared distribution.
-For additional discussion on how this metric is calculated see the help file in _Base > Cross-tabs_.
+For additional discussion on how this metric is calculated see the help file in _Basics > Cross-tabs_.
 For each combination the equivalent of a 2X2 cross-tab is calculated.
 * `df` is the degrees of freedom associated with each statistical test (1).
 * `2.5% 97.5%` show the 95% confidence interval around the difference in sample proportions.
 These numbers provide a range within which the true population difference is likely to fall